 Please use our contact form to let us know your interest.
-We can accommodate participant groups from 2 to 99 online, and we will resume in-person training (available in the US and Canada) when it is safe to do so.
+We can accommodate participant groups from 2 to 99 online, and we have now resumed in-person training (available in the US and Canada) in venues where it is permitted (subject to COVID-related ordinances and travel restrictions).

 Effective leaders at companies learn how to communicate well, manage their own emotions, motivate people, guide their teams through change, and deal with conflict.
 They make sure that clients, team-members, and shareholders are all getting what they need.
 Leaders who develop these interpersonal skills are better equipped to delight their clients, improve employee morale and retention, and create effective teams—all of which improve the company's performance and the bottom line.
 This presentation will provide an overview of the practical skillset that emerging leaders can choose to develop.
 These skills can be used for motivating, coaching, and mentoring staff members, building relationships with clients, and creating effective teams.
 People who choose to develop this skillset early in their careers have a competitive edge as they move up in their organizations.